isaaclau888/tamagotchi/README.md

 After installing, select the LILYGO T-QT Pro ESP32-S3 board: Tools > Board > ESP32 Dev Module Select the correct Port under Tools > Port.
 5. Upload Code:
-Write or load your sketch in the Arduino IDE.
+Write or load Tamagotchi_Game in the Arduino IDE.
 Click the Upload button.
 After a few seconds, your code will be uploaded to the board.
 6. And now you can use it, yay!!!